dariazhuk357/Capstone-Project-/README.md

 ![Figure 4](https://github.com/dariazhuk357/Capstone_Project_1/blob/master/Images/Detailed%20Crime%20Count%201.png)

-‘Robbery and Theft’ and ‘Assault’ were the biggest contributors in all focus districs, with ‘Sex-Related Crime’ in third place.
-Moreover, the trend in ‘Robbery and Theft’ and ‘Assault’ crimes mimicked the overall crime rise trend, signifying that those two crime categories could be the main drivers of crime rise.
+‘Robbery and Theft’ and ‘Assault’ were the biggest contributors in all focus districts, with ‘Sex-Related Crime’ in third place.
+Moreover, the trend in ‘Robbery and Theft’ and ‘Assault’ crimes mimicked the overall crime rise trend, signifying that those two crime categories could be the main drivers of increases in crime.

 What were the main sub-categories of ‘Robbery and Theft’ in each of the focus districts?
 Crime in those districts began to spike after 2013.
 Did some of those sub-categories grow after 2013?